Mars Multispectral Imager for Subsurface Studies

-Mars Multispectral Imager for Subsurface Studies (MA-MISS) is a miniaturized imaging spectrometer designed to provide imaging and spectra by reflectance in the near-infrared (NIR) wavelength region and determine the mineral composition and stratigraphy.
-The instrument is part of the science payload on board the European Rosalind Franklin rover, tasked to search for biosignatures, and scheduled to land on Mars in spring 2023.
-MA-MISS is essentially inside a drill on the Rover, and will take measurements of the sub-surface directly.
+Mars Multispectral Imager for Subsurface Studies (Ma_MISS) is a miniaturized imaging spectrometer designed to provide imaging and spectra by reflectance in the near-infrared (NIR) wavelength region and determine the mineral composition and stratigraphy.
+The instrument is part of the science payload on board the European Rosalind Franklin rover, tasked to search for biosignatures, and scheduled to launch not earlier than 2028.
+Ma_MISS is essentially inside a drill on the Rover, and will take measurements of the sub-surface directly.

-MA-MISS will help on the search for biosignatures by studying minerals and ices in situ before the collection of samples.
+Ma_MISS will help on the search for biosignatures by studying minerals and ices in situ before the collection of samples.
 The instrument is integrated within the Italian core drill system called DEEDRI, and it will be dedicated to in situ studies of the mineralogy inside the excavated holes in terms of visible and infrared spectral reflectance.

-The Principal Investigator is Maria Cristina De Sanctis, from the INAF (Istituto di Astrofisica Spaziale e Fisica Cosmica) in Italy.
+The Principal Investigator is Maria Cristina De Sanctis, from the INAF (Istituto Nazionale di Astrofisica) in Italy.